Understanding Getters and Setters

 Explanation:

-• Object Creation: A new Car object is created.
+- Object Creation: A new

-• Using Getters: The updated values of the fields are accessed using getter methods.
+object’s fields. - Using Getters: The updated values of the fields are accessed using getter methods.

 Conclusion